PyRepair/maniple/training-data/summarize-experiment-v2/fastapi/6/prompt_response_response_2.md

-The issue with the `request_body_to_args` function seems to be related to parsing form data with repeated keys.
-To fix this issue, we should modify the function to handle repeated keys in FormData and collect their values as lists before validation occurs.
+The bug in the `request_body_to_args` function is related to its handling of input parameters with different types, such as list, set, and tuple, which leads to discrepancies in the output values.
+The incorrect assignment of input values to the `value` variable within the function results in incorrect output values for each test case.
+The function needs to be updated to properly handle different input data types and convert them into the appropriate data structure that matches the expected type of the input parameters.

+To fix the bug, the function should be modified to properly handle the scenario where the received data for the 'items' field does not match the specified type (list, set, tuple) defined in the required_params.
+This will ensure that the function returns the correct values for each test case, regardless of the input parameter type.

-Here's the corrected version of the function:
+Here's the corrected version of the `request_body_to_args` function:

 ```python
 async def request_body_to_args(